If Prices Increase, so Should Your Confidence

 Have a clear understanding of their own BATNA (Best Alternative To a Negotiated Agreement) and that of the customer (which is likely weaker than they think it is).

 Identify if there are variables within their remit to trade (and the cost and attractiveness of those trades to both their company and that of the customer), in order for the customer to understand that the price increase is inevitable but that the company is trying to reciprocate and add value in other ways.

-Practise, rehearse and receive coaching around these conversations in advance of having them.
+Practice, rehearse, and receive coaching for these conversations in advance.